PARENT RESOURCES

 Conversation Starters:

-• Have you checked out any resources like the writing center or tutors to help you prepare?
+- Have you checked out any resources at The Hub to help you prepare?

 Rockford University Resources for your Student: